-26) IDE Activity LED (2-pin IDELED)
+21) IDE Activity LED (2-pin IDELED)

 This connector supplies power to the cabinet's IDE activity LED.
-Read and write activity by devices connected to the Primary or Secondary IDE connectors will cause the LED to light up.
+Read and write activity by devices connected to the Primary/Secondary IDE and Primary/Secondary ATA100 connectors will cause the LED to light up.